-- Asking for information on what a policy of “conflict-free diversity and inclusion partnerships” means and how Ofcom are ensuring that their participation in the Workplace Equality Index scheme does not conflict with their obligation to to avoid sex discrimination and belief discrimination.
+- asking for information on what a policy of “conflict-free diversity and inclusion partnerships” means and how Ofcom are ensuring that its participation in the Workplace Equality Index scheme does not conflict with its obligation to avoid sex discrimination and belief discrimination.

-- Calling on Ofcom to also review participation in the Workplace Equality Index, and to commit to release information on it.
+- calling on Ofcom to also review participation in the Workplace Equality Index, and to commit to releasing information on it.

 2a Southwark Bridge Road